Quirktree/info314-website/docs/assignments/lab3.md

 * Identify the DNS response containing the information you needed in order to convert your website name into an IP address.
 * Use the information contained within that packet for the following deliverable.

+!!!
+Hint
+    Learn how to use the search tool to find string content or research display filters that allow you to specify the domain name.

 **Report**:

 10. Assuming almost all of the DNS requests you see in Wireshark right now are for the one website you visited, how many DNS requests do you see?

-11. Overall were there less or more DNS queries than you'd expect?
+1. Overall were there less or more DNS queries than you'd expect?

-12. How did you identify the DNS packet associated with the website you visited?
+1. How did you identify the DNS packet(s) associated with the website you visited?

-13. Provide a screenshot of the packet (specifically of the DNS information).
+1. Provide screenshots of the packet(s) (specifically of the DNS information in Packet Details).

-14. List the ip addresses you received for the website from the DNS server that resolved your request.
+1. List the ip addresses you received for the website from the DNS server that resolved your request.

-15. Which *transport layer protocol* ([think OSI model](https://bwalchen.github.io/314-docs/course-prep/osi/)) is present within the DNS headers?
+1. Which *transport layer protocol* ([think OSI model](https://bwalchen.github.io/314-docs/course-prep/osi/)) is used to carry the DNS packet?

-16. Compare this DNS response to others in the capture (generate more if needed).
+1. Compare this DNS response to others in the capture (generate more if needed).

-17. Which port number(s) are shared in common across these DNS requests?
+1. Which port number(s) are shared in common across these DNS requests?

 ## Part V - security
 Open two packets in bytes view, a dns and a http packet that is encrypted with tls.

 * Double click one of the DNS packets in order to be able to see the bytes view.
 * Remove the dns display filter and replace it with tls (web traffic).
 * Open one of the tls packets in byte view too.